greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > "Each new version adds additional 51 days before a preprint is published."

-**We have updated these sentences to be more transparent within our manuscript.**
+**We have updated these sentences in the manuscript.
+We thank the reviewer for providing these corrections.**

 ```diff
 - We hypothesize that preprints and biomedical text are pretty similar, especially when controlling for the differential uptake of preprints across fields.